AndrewMathas/WebQuiz/README.rst

  - python files: the main python is mathquiz.py.
 On unix systems create a link to it using something like ln -s <path to mathquiz directory>/mathquiz.py /usr/local/bin/mathquiz
- - web files: although not strictly necessary the files in the scripts web directory www should be put on the local web server
+ - web files: although not strictly necessary, the files in the scripts web directory www should be put on the local web server

 Once MathQuiz_ is available from ctan only the web files will need to be